|Christian Population||1.2% Christians in the country|

 North Korea has been ranked as the hardest country to live as a Christian since 2002.
 Here, Christians are considered enemies of the state because they dare to believe in a higher authority than the reigning, Kim family who demands absolute loyalty and obedience.
 The Kim family are to be worshipped like gods.
 Portraits of the Kim family must be hung in all homes and schools, and the first words parents must teach their children are ‘Thank you, Father Kim Il-sung’.

 If Christians are discovered, not only are they deported to labour camps as political criminals or even killed on the spot, their families will share their fate as well.
 For this reason, most Christians don’t share their faith with their own children until they are older teenagers for fear that they may let something slip.

 “In winter everything is frozen and there’s nothing to eat.
 Besides, we had to pay additional taxes including a national construction support fee, a military support fee, and a patriot food collecting fee even though there are too little food rations from the government.
 These days our province people are suffering with severe starvation and hunger.
 Most people suffer from malnutrition.
 Furthermore, we can’t use our heating stoves, because there’s no firewood.”

 – Christian from North Korea

 Without the support of Open Doors and our faithful partners, many Christians will starve to death in North Korea.

-Open Doors’ work in North Korea includes supplying persecuted believers with emergency relief aid (food, medicines, clothes, etc.), distributing books and other Christian materials, training through radio broadcasting as well as providing training and training materials to North Korean believers in China.
+Open Doors’ work includes supplying persecuted believers with emergency relief aid (food, medicines, clothes, etc.), distributing books and other Christian materials, training through radio broadcasting as well as providing training and training materials to North Korean believers through our networks in China.